 This is then fed into vertical hinge brackets on the side of the cinder blocks and secured with bolts, allowing for a fully open BBQ when needed.

 It probably goes without saying that no one wants to BBQ with toxic vapors floating around.
-For that reason, we had a really good & hot fire in the BBQ prior to using it for any kind of cooking.
+For that reason, we had a really good & hot fire in the BBQ before using it for any kind of cooking.
 It burned off all the various finishes, though surprisingly, the exterior drum paint was hardly affected.

 To protect the steel from rust I’ve been told to use “High-Heat” flat-black paint on the exterior surfaces.
 Other internal parts can be protected with repeated applications of Canola oil which has a higher smoke point than most other oils.

 And here’s the finished product in use.
 We spear the turkeys length-wise and then use large steel ‘nails’ through holes in the spit to keep the meat from spinning freely.
-Wrap it all securely with stainless wire and foil, and even more wire, to keep it a tight-knit bundle of goodness.
+Wrap it all securely with stainless wire and foil, and even more, wire, to keep it a tight-knit bundle of goodness.